-The electricity hours of supply of the tariff to which your solar water heater is connected will play an important role in the overall boosting effectiveness of the system.
+The electricity tariff to which your solar water heater is connected will play an important role in the overall effectiveness of the system.
 It is important you are aware of this tariff to enable you to take full advantage of the boosting period, i.e. Domestic / Continuous or Time of Use, Extended Off-Peak (overnight and day) or extended time controlled, or Off-Peak (overnight) or time controlled.